 With its broad foreign policy expertise, CATS at SWP is well-placed to ensure that the regional and global dynamics that shape Turkish politics are always taken into consideration.

-The Centre for Applied Turkey Studies (CATS) is funded by Stiftung Mercator and the German Ministry of Foreign Affairs.
+The Centre for Applied Turkey Studies (CATS) is funded by Stiftung Mercator and the Federal Foreign Office.